-The falafel, a deep-fried ball of crispy goodness with a soft and flavorful inside, is a traditional Middle Eastern food to have most likely originated in Egypt.
+They are a traditional Middle Eastern food that most likely originated in Egypt.

 If you’re ever in Israel, make sure to try this staple dish out!